-KPIs

-Emission

-70% Reduction on Carbon Intensity

-50% Reduction on GHG
+KPIs Emission 70% Reduction on Carbon Intensity 50% Reduction on GHG

-By 2050 compared to 2008

-Acting as a participant in the marine market, Jinhui Holdings always concerns the issue of increasing GHG and consumption of fossil fuels.
-We owned a modern and high-quality fleet of dry bulk carriers and as at 31 December 2022, the Group had twenty four owned vessels which are all grabs fitted Supramaxes.
-We ensure our own fleet be equipped with proven green and energy efficient equipment and technologies to minimize the emission of toxic pollutants.
+Acting as a participant in the marine market, the Group always concerns the issue of increasing GHG and consumption of fossil fuels.
+We own a modern and high-quality fleet of dry bulk carriers and as at 31 December 2023, the Group had twenty three owned vessels.
+We ensure our owned fleet be equipped with proven green and energy efficient equipment and technologies to minimize the emission of toxic pollutants.